janzeteachesit/100-days-of-writing/posts/008-inquiry-first meeting.md

 Hello All,

+Now that the year is fully in swing, it is time to get our Inquiry started.
-# 1. First Meeting
+## 1. First Meeting

 I've set up a doodle poll for us to select a day for our first meeeting: http://doodle.com/poll/643kesbne59sh2wt

-# 2. Inquiry Structure
+## 2. Inquiry Structure

 We have release time for 2 whole days each.
-How I suggest we break it up is as follows:
+Tentative structure:

 Meeting | Length | Purpose
 ---- | ---- | ----
-1 | Half Day, Feb. | Meet; Show resources; go off and think 2 | All Day, Mar. | first half - talk choices, share;
+1 | Half Day, Feb. | Intros; Purpose; Goals; Resources; Next Steps 2 | All Day, Mar. | First half - Who is choosing to try out what, Idea Share
-  |   |  second half; in your partner groups - work where best fits
+  |   |  Second half; In your partners/groups, spend afternoon preparing
-3 | Half Day, May | share what worked, didn't, etc
+3 | Half Day, May | Share What worked, What Would Change, What Would Add

-I am open to changes if this won't workl
+I am open to any changes, though.

-# 3. Clarify HOW to get Inquiry EOC release time; see below.
+## 3. Inquiry EOC release time

-## Info concerning booking of TTOCs
+### Info concerning booking of TTOCs

 Booking TTOCs is the school’s responsibility.
 Please read the following information and assist the SFE staff in following these procedures.
 Teachers should refer any questions to their principals and vice-principals or Pro D Chairperson.

-## Guidelines for Booking TTOCs
+### Guidelines for Booking TTOCs

 * Book TTOCs 5 days in advance of the date required.
 This will allow SFE staff to notify schools if there are any difficulties in providing release time coverage.
 * Book on a Tuesday, Wednesday or Thursday (as there are significantly more absences on Mondays and Fridays, reducing the number of available TTOCs)